stelligent/config-lint/README.md

 ## Releasing
 To release a new version, run `make bumpversion` to increment the patch version and push a tag to GitHub to start the release process.

 Releases are created via GitHub Workflows.
-You can find the Build and Deploy workflow configs in `.github/workflows`.
+You can find more information about this [here](docs/github_workflow.md)

 ### Beta
 To release a new beta version, run `make beta-bumpversion` to increment the patch version and push a tag to GitHub to start the beta release process.
+You can find more information about this [here](docs/github_workflow.md)